Layering increases insulation and your style factor

-This photo elucidates a simple DIY trick how to look slim when layering.
-Tweet this.
+This photo below elucidates a simple DIY trick to look slim.
 This clip is easy to make.
 Just sew an oblong piece of fabric of about 1 ft (30.48 cm) in length together.
 Insert an about 4 inch (10 cm) long 0.5 inch (~1.3 cm) wide rubber band and sew the clips invisibly at the ends of the rubber band and close the fabric.
 Decorate according to taste/style.

 Other ways to look slim despite of several layers are wearing a tailored piece as the uppermost layer and sleek, body conscious pieces below, or belting the upper most layer).
 You also can use the slim cut of clothing to create the illusion of a slimmer body.
 For instance, wearing a pencil.
 A straight skirt works too. slim cut pants keep a layering look balanced.Layering has to be styled with the same rules in mind as wearing a bulky piece in summer. #agelessstyle Click To Tweet

 The outer layer shows my Burberry motorcycle coat and I switched shoes to keep my feet warm.Recall, outerwear is an outfit too that has to be styled. #agelessstyle Click To Tweet